nawrockie/ribosensor_wrapper/00README.txt

 for .cshrc.
 at line 5 out of 7.

-If BLASTDB was not already defined (you'll know if you get an error message when you run the above 'source' command): use instead export BLASTDB="$SENSORDIR" for .bashrc, OR
+If BLASTDB was not already defined: use instead export BLASTDB="$SENSORDIR" for .bashrc, OR